F3real/F3real.github.io/content/picoCTF2017_Lvl2_Shells.md

 r.close()
 ~~~

-We just set context so **pwntools** knows arch of the system, connect to server and send our shellcode:
+We just set the context so **pwntools** knows arch of the system, connect to the server and send our shellcode:

     move eax, 0x08048540
     call eax

-We call from register since in that case value is interpreted as absolute address offset instead of relative (if we just used `call 0x08048540`).
+We call from register since in that case value is interpreted as an absolute address offset instead of relative (if we just used `call 0x08048540`).

-Also we could have just used push/ret shellcode.
+Also, we could have just used push/ret shellcode.

     push 0x08048540
     ret

-In any case running our python scripts gives us the flag :D
+In any case, running our python scripts gives us the flag :D